-- ♦ A couple insightful articles: Lessons from the Stations of the

-Cross and Unlock the Stations of the Cross, Examen Style - Digital Stations for use as a family.
+- ♦ A couple insightful articles: How can we make sense of suffer-ing? and Unlock the Stations of the Cross, Examen Style - Digital Stations for use as a family.
 Slides with images and brief reflections for children.
 Also available as a printable. - For little kids, color the Stations and post around house.
 Add one every few days.
 Process with a candle to each.
 Name the Station, genuflect, and pray, "Thank you, Jesus.
 We love you." - In many Hispanic cultures, it's traditional to act out the Stations (watch one version here).
 Kids may try their own live Stations. - Stations of the Cross for teens, Stations of the Cross for Elderly